xycarto/antarctica/README.md

 The sea mask derived for this map is a subtraction of the derived coastline from a full extent of the region.
 This process involves a combination of GRASS GIS v.overlay and st_subdivide.

-Please pass along comments for visual corrections to ireese at linz.govt.nz.
-We cannot improve the map without your feedback.
+Please pass along comments for visual corrections to xycarto.com.
+I cannot improve the map without your feedback.

 Acknowledgemets for REMA DEM